Skip to Content

 Whether or not you need to pack camping gear depends on your destination and style of travel.
 If you’re only traveling through large cities or developed areas, you can probably do without camping gear.
 In this case, you can get away with a smaller backpack in the 30-40 liter range.

-Most backpackers don’t pack camping gear.
+Most travelers don’t pack camping gear.
 I think this is a mistake.
 To read my reasons why, check out my article Travel With a Tent: Why Every Backpacker Should Check Out of the Hostel and Camp.

 If you decide that you need to pack camping gear for your trip, I recommend you go with ultralight gear.
-A full ultralight camping setup can weigh as little as 3 pounds and takes up just a few liters of space in your pack.
+A full ultralight camping setup can weigh as little as 5 pounds and takes up just a few liters of space in your pack.

 Ultralight Camping Shelter Options for Travel